BibechanaPaudel/Reproducibility-class/Linear_model/Coding_challenge.md

 **Answer:** The intercept is the average emergence for Treatment 1 at 7 days after plantation,which is 182.163.
-The coefficient for Treatment 2 is -134.531 meaning that the emergence of plant with treatment 2 is expected to decrease by 134.531 units in comparison to treatment 1.
+The coefficient for Treatment 2 is -134.531 meaning that the emergence of plant with treatment 2 is 134.531 units less in comparison to treatment 1.

 ## Question 4